SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 .. testcode:: memory-read-write

-    // a write to the memory where "one" is stored
-    -> var one = 1
+    // A write access to the memory where "one" is stored -> var one = 1
     << // one : Int = 1
     ---
-    // a read from the memory where "one" is stored
-    -> print("We're number \(one)!")
+    // A read access from the memory where "one" is stored -> print("We're number \(one)!")
     << We're number 1!